Payment gridlock and commercial transactions between companies in the same group

 26 July 2024 | Knowledge, News, The Right Focus

-We check whether transactions between companies in the same group are taken into account when determining the existence of a payment gridlock.
+We check whether transactions between companies in the same group are also at risk from investigation in connection with the existence of payment gridlocks, potentially leading to the initiation of proceedings and the imposition of a penalty.

 What is payment gridlock?

-Will the President of the UOKiK take into account non-payment or late payment in a commercial transaction where the counterparty is a company in the same group?
+Will the President of the UOKiK investigate non-payment or late payment in commercial transactions where the counterparty is a company in the same group?

-No, as of 8 December 2022, the President of the UOKiK will not take into account commercial transactions in which companies belonging to the same group are the sole parties when determining the occurrence of non-payment or late payment.
+No, as of 8 December 2022, the President of the UOKiK will not investigate commercial transactions in which companies belonging to the same group are the sole parties when determining whether a non-payment or late payment has occurred.

 A group of companies consists of all companies under the direct or indirect control of a single entity.
-This controlling enterprise is also included in the group.
+This controlling entity is also part of the group.

-This means that in the course of such proceedings the President of the UOKiK will not take into account transactions between:
+This means that in the course of such proceedings, the President of the UOKiK will not investigate transactions between:

 • Subsidiaries belonging to the same group